tccodes-repo/understanding-git/README.md

-# understanding-git
-Understanding Git: A Mental Model Presentation
+# Understanding Git: A Mental Model